The Witcher (Dark Horse Comics)

 The Witcher is a comic book series that has been published by the American publisher Dark Horse Comics since 2014.
 It is based on The Witcher media franchise of CD Projekt.

-The stories presented in the series are mostly originals, written not by Andrzej Sapkowski but by other writers; the exception being volume 2, Fox Children, which adapted a story from the anthology Season of Storms.
+The stories presented in the series are mostly originals.
+They were not written by Andrzej Sapkowski, but by other writers; the exception being volume 2, Fox Children, which adapts a story from the anthology Season of Storms.
 The first issue debuted in 2014, with story by Paul Tobin.
 Although Dark Horse Comics is an American publisher, a significant proportion of artists involved in the project have been Polish.
 In particular, volume 4 (Of Flesh and Flame) was both written and illustrated solely by Polish artists.